How will I know what is going on? Can I make a comment?

 If interested, please submit an Online Application to the City of Worcester's Office of Human Resources.

-Accessibility Advisory Commission Affirmative Action Advisory Committee Airport Commission Board of Election Commissioners Board of Health Cable Television Advisory Committee Citizen Advisory Council Civic Center Commission Commission for the Preservation of Historic Artifacts, Relics and Military Memorials Commission on Elder Affairs Community Development Block Grant (CDBG) Advisory Committee Conservation Commission Diversity and Inclusion Advisory Committee GAR Memorial Hall Board of Trustees Historical Commission Hope Cemetery Commission Human Rights Commission License Commission Mayor Thomas J. Early Scholarship Committee Memorial Auditorium Board of Trustees Off-Street Parking Board Other Post-Employment Benefits (OPEB) Liability Trust Fund Parks and Recreation Commission Planning Board Retirement Board Status on Women Advisory Committee Trust Funds Commission Worcester Airport Advisory Committee Worcester Arts Council Worcester Ballpark Commission Worcester Housing Authority Worcester Redevelopment Authority Worcester Redevelopment Authority Citizen Advisory Committee Zoning Board of Appeals
+Accessibility Advisory Commission Affirmative Action Advisory Committee Affordable Housing Trust Fund Board of Trustees Airport Commission Board of Election Commissioners Board of Health Cable Television Advisory Committee Citizen Advisory Council Civic Center Commission Commission for the Preservation of Historic Artifacts, Relics and Military Memorials Commission on Elder Affairs Commission on Latino Affairs Community Development Block Grant (CDBG) Advisory Committee Conservation Commission Diversity and Inclusion Advisory Committee GAR Memorial Hall Board of Trustees Green Worcester Advisory Committee Historical Commission Hope Cemetery Commission Human Rights Commission License Commission Mayor Thomas J. Early Scholarship Committee Memorial Auditorium Board of Trustees Off-Street Parking Board Other Post-Employment Benefits (OPEB) Liability Trust Fund Parks and Recreation Commission Planning Board Retirement Board Status of Women Advisory Committee Trust Funds Commission Urban Forestry Tree Commission Worcester Airport Advisory Committee Worcester Arts Council Worcester Ballpark Commission Worcester Housing Authority Worcester Redevelopment Authority Worcester Redevelopment Authority Citizen Advisory Committee Zoning Board of Appeals

 Committees & Groups